oleon12/Mf/R/README.md

 ***

-Many scripts use the  WorldClim v2 (2.5') bioclimate variables, so, if you want to use these scripts, you must go to the website of [WorldClime](https://www.worldclim.org/data/worldclim21.html) and download it.
-Then load it into the scripts as follows:
+Many scripts use the  WorldClim v2 (2.5') bioclimate variables, so, if you want to use these scripts, you must go to the website of [WorldClim](https://www.worldclim.org/data/worldclim21.html) and download it.
+Then, load them into the scripts as follows:

 ```{r}